salmaelbarbori/2024-InnovAI-Hackathon/BUILDERS ALLIANCE/README.md

 ##  Impact and Proposed Solution: 💡

 Terhal is a chatbot 🤖 powered by LLMs (GPT-4 and Terjman), featuring an easy-to-use interface designed for Moroccan travelers passionate about using DARIJA while searching for the best places to visit in Morocco.

-Terhal offers three key benefits:
+##  Project Outcomes and Deliverables:

 - **Finding the best spots** to visit in each city in Morocco.
 - **Time reduction** in planning, cutting trip preparation from 3 weeks to just 10 minutes.